 Getting started with Docker and NixOS

-As an experimental feature, Docker and Nix are available within Projects.
+Docker and Nix are available within CodeSandbox Repositories as an experimental feature.
 You can run and build images to run containers inside your project by opening a terminal and running

 docker.
 If you have a

-docker-compose up and that's all, all your services will run within Projects.
+docker-compose up.
+Then, all your services will run within CodeSandbox Repositories.

-If you run a development server for example inside the container and it opens up a port then Projects will detect that automatically and make the preview available.
-You can open the preview from the Other Previews in this case.
+If you run a development server (for example inside the container) and it opens up a port, then CodeSandbox Repositories will detect that automatically and make the preview available.
+In this case, you can open the preview from the Other Previews submenu.

-5. If you would like to start the given container every time you create a new branch or even restart your projects then you can persist it as a task
+If you would like to start a given container every time you create a new branch or even restart your repositories, then you can persist it as a task, as shown below.

-If you define it as a task you will be able to run the container from the UI.
-You can also put it under setupTask and in this case the container will start when you create a workspace next time.
+If you define this as a task, you will be able to run the container from the UI.
+You can also put it under